Docker

 Warning

-If you have two instances of UserFrosting on your computer, they will share the same config.
-This means a couple of things:
+If you have multiple instances of UserFrosting on your computer, they will share the same configuration by default.
+This means:

-- You can't run both Docker instances of UserFrosting at the same time with the default config, as ports will overlap.
+- You can't run multiple Docker instances of UserFrosting simultaneously with the default configuration, as ports will conflict.

 - Both instances will share the same database.